CONNX CDC

 Prerequisites

 Connecting to CONNX requires a Mainframe Collector license.
 The license allows reading mainframe data from CONNX and writing the data to cloud destinations.
-Contact your StreamSets account manager for more information.
+Contact your IBM StreamSets account manager for more information.

 Before using the CONNX CDC origin, you must install the CONNX driver.